Type 039 submarine: Weapons

 Primary weapon for the Type 039 is the 533 mm Yu-4 torpedo, a locally produced passive homing 40 kn torpedo based on the SAET-50 and roughly comparable to the SAET-60.
 Surface targets may be attacked at up to 15 km.
 Yu-6 wire-guided torpedoes may also be used for targeting submarines.
-It is also likely that the Type 039 is capable of carrying the YJ-8 anti-ship missile, a cruise missile which can be launched from the same tube as the boat's torpedoes, and can target surface vessels at up to 80 km.
+It is also likely that the Type 039 is capable of carrying the YJ-8 missile, a cruise missile which can be launched from the same tube as the boat's torpedoes, and can target surface vessels at up to 80 km.
 The missile is subsonic and carries a 165 kg warhead.
 For mining operations, in place of torpedoes, the submarine can carry 24 to 36 naval mines, deliverable through the torpedo tubes.
 The general designer of the torpedo and missile launching system is Mr. Sun Zhuguo (孙柱国, 1937-), and the launching system is compatible with AShM, ASW, torpedoes of both China and Russian/Soviet origin.

 Although Type 039 has successfully test fired the CY-1 ASW Missile under water like the Yuan-class submarine, the status of the missile is in question because nothing is heard about it entering mass production.
 The CY-1 ASW missile has a maximum range of 18 km (10 nm).